The Doctrine of Res Ipsa Loquitur

 Conclusion

-In precisely, while Res Ipsa Loquitur is a precious tool in negligence cases, it is not always apply universally.
+In fact, while Res Ipsa Loquitur is a precious tool in negligence cases, it does not always apply universally.
 Courts carefully keep in mind the specific circumstances in every case, when its application is required.

-In exception, the doctrine can be inapplicable while the plaintiff contribute to the incident or harm, when third party is involved, the occasion could occur without negligence, or the instrumentality isn't always completely controlled with the aid of the defendant.
+In exception, the doctrine can be inapplicable while the plaintiff contributes to the incident or harm, when a third party is involved, the occasion could occur without negligence, or the instrumentality isn't always completely controlled with the aid of the defendant.

 Post a Comment